Kochi Blue Tigers Seal Semi-final Spot with Dominant Run - www.lokmattimes.com

 Kochi Blue Tigers Seal Semi-final Spot with Dominant Run

-PNN Trivandrum (Kerala) [India], September 4: The Kochi Blue Tigers have stormed into the semi-finals of KCL Season 2, ...
+Trivandrum (Kerala) [India], September 4: The Kochi Blue Tigers have stormed into the semi-finals of KCL Season 2, becoming ...

 Trivandrum (Kerala) [India], September 4: The Kochi Blue Tigers have stormed into the semi-finals of KCL Season 2, becoming the first team to confirm their place in the knockouts.
 With seven wins from nine matches and only two defeats, both by slender margins, Kochi's campaign has been a study in consistency, resilience, and all-round brilliance.